mesolitica/malaysian-dataset/README.md

 ---

 **Malaya-Dataset**, We gather Bahasa Malaysia corpus!
-This repository to store corpus for [Malaya](https://github.com/huseinzol05/Malaya).
+This repository to store corpus for [Malaya](https://github.com/huseinzol05/Malaya) and [Bahasa-NLP-Tensorflow](https://github.com/huseinzol05/Bahasa-NLP-Tensorflow).
 We will keep update this repository overtime.

 ## How we gather these corpus?